NEXT MEETING … Thurs. 26th Sept 2013

 From near to infinity

-• In summary, for landscapes with maximum DoF, use a wide angle lens and fairly small aperture such as f/11 or even smaller.
+- In summary, for landscapes requiring maximum DoF, use a wide angle lens and fairly small aperture such as f/11 or even smaller.
 For minimum DoF, use a medium telephoto at its full aperture focused as close as possible to the camera.

 Small cameras with their small sensors have a much wider DoF than 35mm or APC-S cameras.
 Very large format cameras have an extremely small DoF which is one reason why professionals use complex tilt-and-shift lenses.
 Non-zoom lenses normally have a depth of field scale marked on the focus ring that help by showing large apertures such as f/2.8 have a narrow DoF while smaller ones (f/16, f/22, etc) are much wider.